 At the moment we have 3 Cornerstone plugins.
 These are plugins that directly interfere with the survival gameplay in a non negible amount.
 These being a land claiming plugin, a player trade sign shop plugin, and a sleep voting plugin.

 When we say “vanilla multiplayer meta” we mean the way minecraft SMP would be played on, let say, a realm (one without many datapacks).
 This would be the true meta of the game the way it would be played, together without deviations.

-This is just one example how small, QoL-looking addons, have acutally a quite big impacts on the game, or rather its meta.
+This is just one example how small, QoL-looking addons, have actually a quite big impacts on the game, or rather its meta.

-All changes done to our server are to counter limitations and non-renewableness as well as security measures we carefully consider every change we make and how strong its impact on the original vanilla minecraft gameplay is.
+All changes done to our server are to counter limitations and non-renewableness as well as security measures.
+We carefully consider every change we make and how strong its impact is on the original vanilla minecraft gameplay.
 Every change tries to keep in mind its effect on the ingame environment.